Sustainability resources, best practise & case studies for the built environment

 Due diligence provisions to eliminate deforestation in supply chains

 The Environment Act 2021 introduced measures banning the purchase of commodities that are the product of illegal deforestation.
-DEFRA is consulting on secondary legislation needed to enforce this law and give businesses guidance on compliance.
+In 2022 DEFRA consulted on secondary legislation needed to enforce this law and give businesses guidance on compliance.
+The Government will publish its approach to implementing new legislation in due course.
 Read more.

 Mandatory publication of Net Zero transition plans for large businesses

 From 2023 large businesses will be required to publish a net zero transition plan to 2050.
-The treasury has established an industry task force to oversee the development of a “gold standard” for climate transition plans.
+The treasury has established an industry task force to oversee the development of a “gold standard” for climate transition plans, set to be finalised this summer.
 Read more.

 Sustainability Disclosure Requirements (SDRs)

 Corporates will be required to disclose a range of sustainability information regarding governance, strategy, risk management, targets and metrics under the emergent Sustainability Disclosure Requirements (SDRs) framework.
-Consultation regarding this will take place over 2022.
+Consultation regarding this took place in 2022 and the final rules and guidance are expected in the first half of 2023.
 Read more.

 Levelling Up and Regeneration Bill